Discrete-time dynamics, step-skew products, and pipe-flows: Introduction

+The $T$ above represents a time-scaling parameter constant.
+Its purpose is to speed up the flow of the driving dynamics in $\omega$.
+We shall prove that

-\begin{corollary} Any step-skew dynamical system as in \eqref{eqn:Mrkv:3} driving a dynamics on a contractible space $\calD$ can be weakly, conditionally approximated in law by a class of continuous-time, deterministic flows called perturbed pipe flow-s.
-They take the following form of a skew-product :
+\begin{corollary} Any step-skew dynamical system as in \eqref{eqn:Mrkv:1} driving a dynamics on a contractible space $\calD$ can be weakly, conditionally approximated in law by a class of continuous-time, deterministic flows $\Psi_{T}^t$ of the form \eqref{eqn:pipe_flow}. \end{corollary}